 He couldn't even step inside before a firm pair of limbs caught him off guard.
 His face met the ground with a harsh thud as scrambling hands tried to bend his arms to his back in order to restrain him.
 The familiar voices that quarreled amongst themselves gave away their identities.

-"Daughters!
-DAUGHTERS!" yelled another familiar voice.
+He felt dull thuds of approaching footsteps.
 Seeing Lady Tremaine run towards him in her full alien form sparked a whole new level of fear.
-Their species' full form was a mix between being quadrupedal and bipedal in stature, and needless to say they look intimidating.
-The Doctor knew that he was definitely on the menu, especially if they're willing to reveal themselves in order to consume him.
+Their species' full form was intimidating and beast-like to say the least.
+The Doctor knew that he was definitely on the menu, even when Rose was their prime target.
+They might as well be opportunistic.
 Lady Tremaine managed to calm her daughters down as they picked the Doctor off the ground, holding him sternly in place as he fought for his life.

 Lady Tremaine's visage was that of shock and amazement.
 No one survived their venom, and the fact that the mysterious man in front of them was still breathing made her curiosity for him grow.
 "How…?" she said, her voice just above a whisper.